-Prerequisite: Trigonometry and Pre-calculus.

-This is an introductory calculus course.
+ADVANCED PLACEMENT (AP) CALCULUS 11th-12th Grade - 1 Credit Prerequisite: Trigonometry and Pre-calculus or AP PreCalculus This is an introductory calculus course.
 The topics include limits and continuity, the derivative of algebraic, trigonometric, logarithmic and exponential functions, implicit differentiation, applications of the derivative, differentials, indefinite and definite integrals, and applications of exponential functions.
-This AP course earns 1 quality point per semester.
+This AP course earns I quality point per semester.